Weight Gain? Could It Be Your Medication?

 Hints to Lose Weight

 Dining out can be a challenge.
-It is good to know the restaurant you’re going to so you can decide on what you want to eat ahead of time and not make an impulse decision to buy based on a good looking picture.
-I always order water with lemon.
-Water will start to fill you up and I believe lemon suppresses the appetite to some degree.
+It is good to know the restaurant you’re going to, so you can decide on what you want to eat ahead of time and not make an impulse decision to buy based on a good looking picture.

 If you get a large meal, plan to take home a doggie bag.
 It helps to divide the food on the plate immediately so you know what you are going to eat before you start.
-Too often I have found myself eating and talking when I’m no longer hungry.
 You can also share a course with a friend if you know the meal will be large.
 And my most important rule is do not look at the desert menu!
 If you know you are going to splurge, plan ahead.
 You can even have an appetizer and a dessert instead of a main meal.
-Also, everyone needs a bit of dark chocolate now and then.
+Also, everyone can eat a bit of dark chocolate now and then.
 After all, now they say that it is good for you.
 Good luck with your own food plan.

-It is difficult to have a chronic illness and then be put on medicine that only treats the symptoms and doesn't cure the disease and the kicker is it has side effects, like weight gain, fluid retention, cataracts, and so forth.
+It is difficult to have a chronic illness and then be put on medicine that only treats the symptoms and doesn't cure the disease.
+The kicker is it has side effects, like weight gain, fluid retention, cataracts, and so forth.

-The only way I know to deal with this is to keep my mind busy and that for me is in writing.
+The only way I know to deal with this is to keep my mind busy, and one way I do that is writing.
 I'm not depressed.
-I try hard to eat healthy and b be as active as possible.
-I know I have to be more careful with my diet than most people, so I have eliminated all dairy products, processed meat and try to find organic meat when possible and I make healthier choices.
-I was delighted when I found out dark chocolate was actually good for you as that is my weakness.
+I try hard to eat healthy, and be as active as possible.
+I know I have to be more careful with my diet than most people, so I have eliminated all dairy products, sugar, processed meat, and try to find organic meat when possible.
+Make healthier choices!
+I was delighted when I found out dark chocolate was actually good for you as that is my weakness, but with limits.

 The support of family and friends help tremendously as well.
-Over the holidays this year I'm going to try to not gain any weight!
+Over the holidays this year I'm going to try and not gain any weight!